IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1/shibli_nomani-ICDB3_063/git_assignment_01.md

 - 🔢 Create a Unique Hash: This data is processed through the SHA-1 cryptographic hash function, generating a 40-character hash (e.g., a3c4f5...) unique to that commit.

 - 🔍 Content-Based Identification: Since the hash depends on the content, any change (minor/major) in files or commit metadata will create a completely new hash, ensuring each commit is uniquely identified.

+# 🧑Overview

+- 🌐 Set Ubuntu Distribution System on top of WSL
+- 🧑‍💻 Set Git Username and Email Globally to apply across all repositories
+- 🍴 Fork the Git Repo in my Git Repo
+- 📥 Cloning the Repo
+- 📂 Change Directory
+- 🌿 Create Branch
+- 📁 Add Subfolder
+- 📄 Add .md, .gitignore, and screenshots folder
+- 💾 Commit all
+- 🚀 Push to my forked Repo
+- 🔄 Pull it to main/original Git Repo